“Health is the capacity of the land for self renewal.

 Conservation is the idea that we should find ways to sustainably utilize the land so that we can continue to reap benefits from it while also ensuring its long-term health.
-It is based on the idea that we should regulate human usage of land rather than regulate the land itself.
+As the great ecologist and conservationist Aldo Leopold wrote, “Health is the capacity of the land for self-renewal.
+Conservation is our effort to understand and preserve this capacity.”
+Conservation is based on the idea that we should regulate human usage of land rather than regulate the land itself.
 Conservation sees value in human involvement in the landscape and wants to conserve the land for future generations to utilize and enjoy.
 Farming homesteads and wildlife preserves are a great example of the result of conservation.
 These are both land resources that have been preserved in their natural form and regulated so that human use (in this case, farming and hunting) is sustainable and proper over the long-term.

 In short, Preservation protects land from intervention or use and Conservation looks for methods of sustainable and proper use (https://www.nps.gov/klgo/learn/education/classrooms/conservation-vs-preservation.htm).

 The divide between the two became a significant issue during the early 20th century, when the environmental movement was just beginning.
 John Muir and Gifford Pinchot were at the helms of preservation and conservation, respectively, and as the century wore on the disagreements grew in politicization and intensity (https://www.usda.gov/media/blog/2016/03/22/conservation-versus-preservation).